RitzGL/server-bot/README.md

 `CLIENT_ID` : right click on the bot's icon in your 'My Test Server' click copy ID, paste into `.env`\
 `GUILD_ID` : right click on your 'My Test Server' in the servers area and click copy ID paste into `.env`

+6. Send the commands (how discord out popualtes `/` bot commands) to your server.
+Run `npm run deployCommands`

-6. You should be able to now run `npm run localDev` and your local copy/version of the bot will be running in your test server.
+7. You should be able to now run `npm run localDev` and your local copy/version of the bot will be running in your test server.
 You can test it by typing the `/ping` command in the general channel.
 The bot should respond with pong!

 ### Build a feature out
 1. Create a feature branch.
 Try and make the feature small so we don't have branches out hanging for too long.